Guiding Star award

 - Must be submitted without the knowledge of the nominee or their family.

-- Must include a fully completed awards nomination form (PDF, 135KB).
+- Must include a fully completed awards nomination form (PDF, 683KB).

 - Must be accompanied by a copy of the member's guiding history report.
 This can be generated by your country/region team.

-- Must contain letters of support from appropriate guiding and non-guiding people.
+- Must include letters of support from appropriate guiding and non-guiding people.
 The unit leader should write a letter reflecting on the nominee's membership of, or contribution to, their unit.

-- Can include a video message, voice note, or any other creative way you can think to convey their achievements.
+Applications can also include a video, voice note or any other creative way you can think to share their achievements.

-- What has been their impact on her peer group and on her leaders?
+- What has been their impact on their peer group and on leaders?
 Can you give examples?

 The awards committee usually meets twice a year, in spring and autumn.